valhuber/TDD/readme.md

 You may discover that the data model is incorrect (_"Wait!
 Customers have multiple addresses!!"_).

 In a conventional system, this would mean revising the API and App.
 However, since these are created instantly through automation, such iterations are trivial.
+Just rebuild.

 &nbsp;&nbsp;